uwplse/pumpkin-pi/README.md

 `Lift A B in f as g.`
 ```

 This command lifts a function or proof `f` along the discovered relation.
-You must call
+DEVOID must be able to find an ornament between `A` and `B` for this
-`Find ornament` on `A` and `B` before calling this command.
+command to work.
+If you have already called `Find ornament` on `A` and `B`,
+it will use the discovered ornament; otherwise, it will search for an
+ornament first.

 ##### Outputs